America’s glory is not dominion, but liberty.

 I grant you, at some point along the way this predominant anti-imperial idea in Washington got tossed aside and left in the dust.
 It was exchanged for the opposite trajectory.
 To wit, embarking down a path and in alliance with the British Empire—the very empire America had originally revolted against.
 Some historians point to 1898, the Spanish-American war, as the kick-off date for America's wrong turn towards imperium.

-in Europe, specifically in Poland, in September 1939.
-Step by step.
 The FDR presidency embodied the antithesis of the Founding Fathers.
-Today Washington is routinely policing the planet, purportedly in its own interest, issuing sanctimonious Diktats
+Today Washington is routinely policing the planet, purportedly in its own interest, issuing sanctimonious Diktats spiced with blather.

 Is it too dramatic to ask if we on the verge of World War III as a result?
 Can we really be that stupid?
 American and European leaders do not necessarily need to be stupid—witness the outbreaks of the previous world wars—they just need to be myopic, arrogant and sleepwalkers.
 And prone to accidents, not to mention all-consuming hubris.